France's Sarkozy plays up crisis in campaign rally

 The election campaign, which began in earnest last week when Sarkozy declared his candidacy, has turned into a clear two-horse race as support for far-right leader Marine Le Pen and centrist Francois Bayrou has waned.

-Hollande also said he would not be deterred from public campaigning by an apparent death threat he had received.
-Police are investigating a letter containing a bullet addressed to the opposition candidate, Interior Minister Claude Gueant confirmed in a separate interview on Sunday.

-"It's not the first time, and I'm not going to change anything," Hollande said.
-"I have the necessary protection and I'll continue to go out and meet the voters."

-Sarkozy's 2007 election win was helped by support from the far right, and he sought to keep National Front voters on his side on Sunday by proposing to introduce some proportionality to legislative elections, which would benefit small parties like Le Pen's.
+Sarkozy's 2007 election win was helped by support from the far-right, and he sought to keep National Front voters on his side on Sunday by proposing to introduce some proportionality to legislative elections, a move that would benefit small parties like Le Pen's.

 He also maintained a hard-right line on immigration, saying it must be controlled to protect the unemployed, and reiterated his opposition to euthanasia and gay marriage.